womeimingzi11/rdaWithStep/README.md

 ## Focus on species or sample site?

-In gerneral, there is two main scopes of RDA:
+In general, there are two main scopes of RDA:

   1. determine the relationships of species and environment variables only;
   2. except determine the relationships of species and environment variables, the simple sites were also considered.